Mateis/work-website/index.md

 # Matthijs Alderliefste
 I would like to help you realise your dreams.
 Software, videos and events I can create for you.

-## Web and mobile software development
+## Web and mobile software product development
 ### Example projects
 - rentbird.nl
 - nationaalarchiefinkleur.nl (broken)